P3dream/performance-monitoring/README.md

 - For faster future builds, Docker uses layer caching (`npm install` and build).
 - Do not upload `node_modules` or `dist/` to GitHub; use `.dockerignore`.
-- Next steps would be to add Prometheus to Docker, but that can be done later.
+- Next steps would be to add Prometheus and Grafana to Docker, but that can be done later.